JulianEggers/PowerBar/readme.md

 # PowerBar
-PowerBar is a Visual Basic for Applications (VBA) Powerpoint-Macro for including a progressbar into a Powerpoint presentation.
+PowerBar is a Visual Basic for Applications (VBA) Powerpoint-Macro for including a progress bar into a Powerpoint presentation.
-The macro creates a progressbar at the bottom of each slide.
-Additionally the progress of the presentation is printed as percentage on the progressbar.
+The macro creates a progress bar at the bottom of each slide.
+Additionally the progress of the presentation is printed as percentage on the progress bar.

 ## Preparation of Powerpoint